zhenda-hub/zhenda-hub.github.io/content/posts/bible-words.md

 > For God knew his people in advance, and he chose them to become like his Son, so that his Son would be the firstborn among many brothers and sisters.
 >
-> And having chosen them, he called them to come to him.
+> And **having chosen them**, he called them to come to him.
 And having called them, he gave them right standing with himself.
 And having given them right standing, he gave them his glory.
 >
 > What shall we say about such wonderful things as there?
 If God is for us, who can ever be against us?
 >